dsteindo/palworld-save-cleaner/README.md

 - Initial commit
 - Provide CLI args for steamId and worldId, added fallback to first folder in %appdata%\..\Local\Pal\Saved\SaveGames
 - Fixed issue where player was removed as well
+- Added functionality to respawn all objects (e.g ore/coal nodes and skill fruit tree fruits), because moving in game day in the past blocked respawning of resources

 ## Notes